Zymoo/pAIChessRep/README.md

 # pAIChess
 School project for AI class.
 Self-implemented chess engine upgraded with use of evolutional algorithms.
+Focused on the King of the Hill variant.

 GUI courtesy of: https://github.com/avncharlie/kivy-chess